Mondia whitei

 Distribution description

-Mondia whitei is endemic to South, Central, East and West Africa.
-In South Africa the plant is restricted to the coast and midlands in KwaZulu-Natal, and to the Limpopo Province with some records from Swaziland.
-From here the distribution extends north to the southern parts of Sudan and west as far as Senegal.
+Mondia whitei is endemic to southern, central, East and West Africa.
+In South Africa the plant is restricted to the coast and midlands in KwaZulu-Natal, and in Limpopo Province, and there are some records from Eswatini.
+From here the distribution extends northwards to South Sudan and west as far as Senegal.

 Derivation of name and historical aspects